380. Bob redux (part 2): the “blessings” of chastity

 But I’m still a virgin so it’s all good right?

-And that’s not the only thing I’ve done right.
+And that’s not the only thing I did correctly.
 I’ve also never gotten anyone pregnant.
 I’ve never had an STD.
 I’ve never “ruined” my “purity” by having sex outside of marriage.

-If these are the blessings of chastity that you wanted to instill, congratulations.
+If these are the blessings of chastity that you wanted for me, congratulations.
 Mission accomplished.
 Job well done.

 I’ve.
 Never.
 Been.
 In.
 Love.